 When the panelling is nailed to drywall, be extra cautious to avoid damaging the drywall beneath:

-- Pry Off the Paneling: Use a pry bar and hammer to gently remove the first panel, ensuring you don’t harm the drywall.
+- Pry Off the Panelling: Use a pry bar and hammer to remove the first panel, not harming the drywall gently.

 - Remove Nails: Pull out the nails with pliers as you proceed.